petrickjerico/tp/docs/team/ducbinh2611.md

         are displayed to the user to enhance the user's experience.

         * **Justification**:
-        With the original implementation `CommandResult` which only shows the `feedbackToUser` string after a specific command is executed, the question is only shown after the `StartQuizCommand` is executed, and it would disappear when user enters the answer to the question, thereby executing either `FlipCommand` or `AnswerCommand`
-        (which only contains `answer` as the `feedbackToUser` string and there is no information about the current question).
-Our team found this would bring a bad experience to the intended users as it would be intuitive to view the question, their input answer and the correct answer for revision.
+        With the original implementation `CommandResult` only shows the `feedbackToUser` string after a specific command is executed.
+Thus, the `question` of the `QUIZ` is only shown after the `StartQuizCommand` is executed, and it would disappear when user enters the answer to the question, by executing either `FlipCommand` or `AnswerCommand` (which only contains `answer` as the `feedbackToUser` string and there is no information about the current `question`).
+Our team found this would bring a bad experience to the intended users as it would be intuitive to view the question, their input answer and the correct answer together for revision.

         * **Highlights**:
-        In order to overcome this problem, `QuizCard` (`Ui` components that displays the `QUIZ` object) needs to have the information of what is the current question to display to the user.
-I created a new class `QuizCommandResult` extending from `CommandResult`. `QuizCommandResult` has the current `QUIZ` model object as an attribute, which can be accessed and get the corresponding current `question` and set the question to `QuizCard` so that it can display the current `question` to the user.
+        In order to overcome this problem, `QuizCard` (`Ui` components that displays the `QUIZ` object) needs to have the information of what is the current `question` to be displayed to the user.
+I created a new class `QuizCommandResult` extending from
+         `CommandResult`. `QuizCommandResult` has the current `QUIZ` model object as an attribute, which can be accessed and get the corresponding current `question` and set that `question` object to `QuizCard` so that it can display the current `question` to the user.